Munfred/derpnews-site/content/posts/live-updates-from-our-reporters.md

 ---
 title: Live Updates From Our Reporters
-subtitle: '"Do YOU have a really impactful statement to make???" -- Golden Comment Retriever'
+subtitle: '"Do YOU have an impactful statement to make???" -- Golden Comment Retriever'
 category:
   - News
 author: Derp Bot